 - Soft pasta dishes

-Hard foods are not recommended because it might dislodge or cause damage to the braces that are already placed on your teeth.
+Hard foods are not recommended because they might dislodge or cause damage to the braces that are already placed on your teeth.
 Here are some examples of hard foods that you should avoid: almonds and other hard foods in the nuts family, hard candies, ice cubes, popcorn kernels, and tortilla chips.

 Hope the information above helps you in your research about dental braces.